 Students with study periods are not permitted in the halls at any time.
-Students can go to the Library, designated areas in the school, or out of the building.

-Students not involved in supervised activities are to be OFF School property by 3:00 pm.
+Students are encouraged to go home and leave the building/property.
+Students not involved in supervised activities are to be OFF School property by 3:45 pm.

-STUDENT ADMINISTRATION
+ADMINISTRATION